WarGames match: 2000

 The match had been scheduled as a four-on-four match, with Sting, Booker T, Goldberg and Ernest Miller against Nash, Jarrett, Steiner and Russo.
 Earlier in the night, each man from the first team was forced to wrestle a qualifying match to compete: Sting beat both Vampiro and The Great Muta in a handicap match, Goldberg defeated Shane Douglas, and Booker T had to defeat his brother Stevie Ray.
 However, Miller lost to KroniK in a handicap match, making it five-on-four.
-Thus, when it was his turn to enter, Russo sent the Harris Brothers instead, making it 6 on 5.
+Thus, when it was his turn to enter, Russo came out with the Harris Brothers and had them interfere, making it 6 on 5.

 During the match, Nash teased a betrayal: when he entered the first cage, he chokeslammed Sting then grabbed Steiner, Jarrett and Russo by the throats.
 However, as Russo was later walking to the door, Nash grabbed and hugged him.

 The Harris Brothers and KroniK drove each other out of the arena.
 Booker T retrieved the belt from the top, but Russo interfered on behalf of his team.
-Ernest Miller entered the ring but was Jackknife Powerbombed by Nash.
+Ernest Miller ran interference kicking Russo but was Jackknife Powerbombed by Nash.
 Steiner and Jarrett handcuffed Sting and Booker to the walls of the second cage.
 Goldberg broke free of the handcuffs which held him to the turnbuckle of the ring and attempted to leave the cage with the belt, but was cut off by Bret Hart, who slammed the cage door in his face.
 Nash then retrieved the title belt and walked out the cage door, retaining the title.